For 40 years the West's biggest foreign threats have come from oil states.

-An archaic law turns oil into unaccountable power: ‘Might Makes Right’.
+An archaic law turns oil into absolute power.

-In 2014, the average American household sent $250 to authoritarians and armed groups, just by filling up.
+Last year the average American household sent over $100 to authoritarians and armed groups, just by filling up.

-The better, modern rule for resource trade: A country's resources belong first to its people.
+The better rule is Lincoln's Principle: A country's resources belong first to its people.

 Popular Resource Sovereignty

-300 years ago, 'Might Makes Right' was even the international rule for human beings: 'whoever can control them by force can sell them to us.’
-This was the rule that made the Atlantic slave trade legal.
+The international rule even for human beings was ‘whoever can control them by force can sell them to us.’
+This made the Atlantic slave trade legal.

-Even 100 years ago, 'Might Makes Right' still made colonial rule legal.
+Until the 20th century, ‘Might Makes Right’ also made colonial rule and apartheid legal.